Summer Means Watching For Ticks

 Summer is finally here!

-This means protecting your dog from Fleas, Ticks and Worms!
+With the change of the season, protecting your dog from Fleas, Ticks and Worms is even more important.

 Why Worry about Ticks?

 Although there are no areas in Newfoundland and Labrador that are believed to have permanent populations of black-legged ticks.
-A low numbers of these ticks have been found, mostly on pets, and it is thought these are ticks carried into the province by migratory birds.
+A low number of these variety have been found, mostly on pets, and it is thought these are carried into the province by migratory birds.
 Some of these ticks have been infected with the bacteria that causes Lyme disease.

 When I lived in Ottawa, one of my dogs was diagnosed with Lyme disease!
 So I'm a firm believer of treatment no matter how small the risk.
 She presented with lameness that shifted from leg to leg.
 One day she'd limp on the front right, the next it would be rear right.

-Thankfully treatments are available with much success for our furry friends, so my dog recovered completely!
-For more information on how it may present in your dog please check out this website.
+Thankfully, tick treatments are available with much success for our furry friends, so my dog recovered completely!
+For more information on how these pests may affect and present in your dog’s behaviour, please check out the website, below:

 These teeny nymph ticks are most active in the spring through the summer months, and it's about the size of a poppy seed.